Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Conditional Normalized Maximum Likelihood

-This corresponds, in a sense, to an optimal coding scheme for sequences of known fixed length.
+This corresponds, in a sense, to an optimal coding scheme for sequences of labels of known fixed length $n$.

-\textbf{Conditional NML.} Instead of making predictions across entire sequences at once, we can adapt NML to the setting where we make predictions about the next data point based on the previously seen data, resulting in \textit{conditional NML} (CNML) \citep{Rissanen2007ConditionalModels, Grunwald2007TheLearning, Fogel2018UniversalData}.
+\textbf{Conditional NML.} Instead of making predictions across entire sequences of labels at once, NML can be adapted to the setting where we make predictions about only the next label based on the previously seen data, resulting in \textit{conditional NML} (CNML) \citep{Rissanen2007ConditionalModels, Grunwald2007TheLearning, Fogel2018UniversalData}.
 While several variations on CNML exist, we consider the following: